Category Archives: Waldeck-Pyrmont Royals

 Queen Emma and Princess Wilhelmina in June 1885; Credit – Wikipedia

 In 1888, King Willem’s health began to decline.
 When it became apparent that Willem could no longer reign, Emma was sworn in as Regent on November 20, 1890.
 Three days later King Willem III died and ten-year-old Wilhelmina became Queen.
 Emma took over as Regent for her daughter until Wilhelmina’s eighteenth birthday in 1898.
-The Grand Duchy of Luxembourg could not be inherited by a woman at that time and it passed to a distant cousin Adolphe, Duke of Nassau who was also Queen Emma’s maternal uncle.
+Because a woman could not inherit by the Grand Duchy of Luxembourg at that time, it passed to a distant cousin Adolphe, Duke of Nassau who was also Queen Emma’s maternal uncle.

 Emma and Wilhelmina in 1890; Photo Credit – Wikipedia